 Public Disclosure

-After notice has been provided to the Athlete or other Person in accordance with the International Standard for Results Management, and to the applicable Anti-Doping Organisations in accordance with Rule 14.1.2, the identity of any Athlete or other Person who is notified of a potential anti-doping rule violation, the Prohibited Substance or Prohibited Method and nature of the violation involved, and whether the Athlete or other Person is subject to a Provisional Suspension may be Publicly Disclosed by DFSNZ or other Anti-Doping Organisation with Results Management responsibility.
-DFSNZ may Publicly Disclose the outcome of any substantive decision of the Sports Tribunal.
+After notice has been provided to the Athlete or other Person in accordance with the International Standard for Results Management, and to the applicable Anti-Doping Organisations in accordance with Rule 14.1.2, the identity of any Athlete or other Person who is notified of a potential anti-doping rule violation, the Prohibited Substance or Prohibited Method and nature of the violation involved, and whether the Athlete or other Person is subject to a Provisional Suspension may be Publicly Disclosed by the Commission or other Anti-Doping Organisation with Results Management responsibility.
+The Commission may Publicly Disclose the outcome of any substantive decision of the Sports Tribunal.

-No later than twenty days after it has been determined in an appellate decision under Rule 13.2.1 or 13.2.2, or such appeal has been waived, or a hearing in accordance with Rule 8 has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under Rule 10.8, or a new period of Ineligibility, or reprimand, has been imposed under Rule 10.14.3, DFSNZ must Publicly Disclose the disposition of the anti-doping matter including the sport, the anti-doping rule violated, the name of the Athlete or other Person committing the violation, the Prohibited Substance or Prohibited Method involved (if any) and the Consequences imposed.
-DFSNZ must also Publicly Disclose within twenty days the results of appellate decisions concerning anti-doping rule violations, including the information described above.
+No later than twenty days after it has been determined in an appellate decision under Rule 13.2.1 or 13.2.2, or such appeal has been waived, or a hearing in accordance with Rule 8 has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under Rule 10.8, or a new period of Ineligibility, or reprimand, has been imposed under Rule 10.14.3, the Commission must Publicly Disclose the disposition of the anti-doping matter including the sport, the anti-doping rule violated, the name of the Athlete or other Person committing the violation, the Prohibited Substance or Prohibited Method involved (if any) and the Consequences imposed. the Commission must also Publicly Disclose within twenty days the results of appellate decisions concerning anti-doping rule violations, including the information described above.

-After an anti-doping rule violation has been determined to have been committed in an appellate decision under Rules 13.2.1 or 13.2.2 or such appeal has been waived, or in a hearing in accordance with Rule 8 or where such hearing has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under Rule 10.8, the DFSNZ or other Anti-Doping Organisation responsible for Results Management may make public such determination or decision and may comment publicly on the matter.
+After an anti-doping rule violation has been determined to have been committed in an appellate decision under Rules 13.2.1 or 13.2.2 or such appeal has been waived, or in a hearing in accordance with Rule 8 or where such hearing has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under Rule 10.8, the Commission or other Anti-Doping Organisation responsible for Results Management may make public such determination or decision and may comment publicly on the matter.

 In any case where it is determined, after a hearing or appeal, that the Athlete or other Person did not commit an anti-doping rule violation, the fact that the decision has been appealed may be Publicly Disclosed.
 However, the decision itself and the underlying facts may not be Publicly Disclosed except with the consent of the Athlete or other Person who is the subject of the decision.
-DFSNZ shall use reasonable efforts to obtain such consent, and if consent is obtained, shall Publicly Disclose the decision in its entirety or in such redacted form as the Athlete or other Person may approve.
+The Commission shall use reasonable efforts to obtain such consent, and if consent is obtained, shall Publicly Disclose the decision in its entirety or in such redacted form as the Athlete or other Person may approve.

-Publication shall be accomplished at a minimum by placing the required information on DFSNZ’s website and leaving the information up for the longer of one month or the duration of any period of Ineligibility.
+Publication shall be accomplished at a minimum by placing the required information on the Commission’s website and leaving the information up for the longer of one month or the duration of any period of Ineligibility.

-Except as provided in Rules 14.3.1 and 14.3.3, neither DFSNZ nor any Anti- Doping Organisation, National Sporting Organisation or WADA-accredited laboratory, nor any official of DFSNZ or of any such body, shall publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to, or based on information provided by, the Athlete, other Person or their entourage or other representatives.
+Except as provided in Rules 14.3.1 and 14.3.3, neither the Commission nor any Anti- Doping Organisation, National Sporting Organisation or WADA-accredited laboratory, nor any official of the Commission or of any such body, shall publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to, or based on information provided by, the Athlete, other Person or their entourage or other representatives.